Holography, cellulations and error correcting codes: The HaPPY Construction in higher dimensions

 When discussing the order-5 cubic honeycomb in section \ref{amecube}, we began by considering the graph state corresponding to the 7 qutrit AME state denoted AME(7,3).
 If we wish to begin with an analogous construction for the order-4 dodecahedral honeycomb, we require a 13 qudit AME state since a dodecahedron possesses 12 faces, on each of which one of these qudits lives, with one qudit associated with the dodecahedron itself.

 Clearly the AME(13,2) state does not exist \cite{Huber2016AbsolutelyExist} due to the theorems we have previously mentioned.
 It turns out that in local dimension $D=3$, no AME state containing 13 parties exists \cite{HuberShadow} (i.e. AME(13,3) does not exist) due to constraints imposed by the so-called shadow inequalities.
 In fact, there is very little literature about the existence of any AME(13,$D$) state.
-In \cite{MDScodes}, the authors show the existence of the $[[14,0,8]]_7$ QMDS code.
-From \cite{RainsQWE}, for any pure quantum code $[[N, k, d]]_D$ with $N, d \ge 2$, there exists a pure quantum code $[[N-1, Dk, d-1]]_D$ thus the $[[13,0,7]]_7$ code must exist corresponding to the AME(13,7) state though little is known about it.
+The AME(13,7) and AME(13,8) states are thought to exist due to arguments presented in \cite{MDScodes} (e.g. the existence of the $[[14,0,8]]_7$ QMDS code), though little is known about their properties.

 Since not much is known about AME(13,$D$) states, to our knowledge no corresponding graph states have been produced in the literature.
 However, one would expect that some states do exist provided the AME state is a stabiliser state.
 In what follows, we assume that for a certain local dimension $D$ there does exist a stabiliser state AME(13,$D$) and that one can draw a corresponding graph state.